A topic from the subject of Theoretical Chemistry in Chemistry.

 Key Points

-• Point groups classify molecules based on their symmetry operations.
+• Point groups classify molecules based on their symmetry elements and operations.
+Examples include C2v, D3h, and Td.

-• Group theory can help predict the number and symmetry of molecular orbitals.
+• Group theory can be used to predict the number and symmetry of molecular orbitals, simplifying the construction of molecular orbital diagrams.

-• Molecular spectroscopy can be used to determine the symmetry of molecules and their vibrational modes.
+• Molecular spectroscopy (IR, Raman, UV-Vis) can be used to determine the symmetry of molecules and their vibrational modes.
+The selection rules for these spectroscopies are dictated by molecular symmetry.

 Main Concepts